vindie13/dcppc-workshops/draft-emails/may-invite.md

 Team Copper is happy to reimburse transportation expenses, hotels, Airbnbs, and everything allowed by the UC Davis.
 To get reimbursed, email Jason Queen (jqueen@ucdavis.edu) and cc Titus (titus@idyll.org).
 In the email, include your address (where the check will be sent) and whether or not you are a US Citizen.

 ## Childcare
 We know that primary caretakers of dependent children face inequitable hurdles when it comes to attending conferences.
-We will pay for you bring traveling companions for childcare.
+We will pay for you bring a travel companion for childcare.
 We will reimburse childcare expenses should you incur any.
 We are working on providing a list of all resources on site that will adress your needs.
 Feel free to contact Team Copper if you have specific questions or concerns.

 ## Code of Conduct
 All members of the Commons are expected to follow the [code of conduct](https://github.com/dcppc/dcppc-workshops/blob/master/CODE_OF_CONDUCT.md).
 We will enforce this code as needed.
-We expect cooperation from all members to help ensuring a safe environment for everybody.
+We expect cooperation from all members to help to ensure a safe environment for everybody.